Here's the third and final part of the Tom’s tour through Clive Barker’s Books of Blood : The 2000s!

 That said, the high points of the story are captured perfectly.
 It’s just that there are only about three of them.
 The most prominent being when the dead exert their will upon the haunted house, unzip reality, and horrifically mutilate our fake psychic.
 This scarification leads to a truly fascinating visual gimmick: McNeal’s scarred skin is constantly being rewritten.
 New texts are perpetually carving themselves onto this poor bastard with no end in sight.
 It’s disturbing.

 Unfortunately, these moments and visuals are few and far between.
-The bulk of the film plays like an episode of Ghost Hunters with a few character moments and sex scenes almost thrown-in after the fact.
+The bulk of the film plays like an episode of Ghost Hunters with a few character moments and sex scenes almost thrown-in after the fact, still people like sex scenes and content and is one of the things most consumed by the public, including sex toys anyone can get from a website online.

 BoB Vol. 2 features a story about that one guy you hang out with who, on the third or fourth round of drinks, takes whatever philosophical debate you’ve been having just a little too far.
 Thinking of that friend now?
 Good, now imagine if he/she were bat-shit crazy.
 “Dread” is the story of how Stephen Grace met Quaid, and how Quaid drove everyone he knew insane.
 Literally.
 Quaid wants to get to the heart of-you guessed it-dread.
 Why we feel it and, more importantly, how we can overcome it.
 Not relying on his usual graphic visuals, Barker builds suspense by revealing, little by little, the lengths to which Quaid will go to get the answers he so desperately needs.
 This includes trapping people in rooms filled with their worst fears, watching to see if they overcome them, or succumb with disastrous results.